Joan Rhodes

-Joan Rhodes (13 April 1921 – 30 May 2010) was a London-born British performer, wrestler, stuntwoman and strongwoman.
+Joan Rhodes (13 April 1921 – 30 May 2010) was a British performer, wrestler, stuntwoman and strongwoman.
 Born into poverty in London, she and her siblings were deserted by their parents.
 Following unhappy spells in the workhouse and with an aunt, she left home at 14.
 After sleeping rough in Brewer Street in Soho, she joined a travelling fair, where she got the idea for her act after seeing a professional strongman at work.

 With Bob Hope

 She began as a variety and cabaret performer during the 1950s and '60s.
 Her popularity increased due to her early appearances on television shows in the US and UK, including Ed Sullivan's The Toast of the Town (1955) and the Bob Hope Christmas Show.
 It was in the latter that, on stage in Iceland on 27 December 1955, Rhodes lifted, then accidentally dropped, Bob Hope, while entertaining troops for the USO.

 Stunts

 As a stunt performer, she worked on films, including Fanny by Gaslight (1944).
 She appeared as herself performing some of her strength feats in the Vernon Sewell-directed crime caper Johnny, You're Wanted (1956).
 She also appeared in Burke & Hare (1972), The Pink Panther Strikes Again (1976) and The Elephant Man (1980).